SixLabors/docs/articles/imagesharp.drawing/watermark.md

 image.Save("watermarked.jpg");
 ```

 Use a subtle fill alpha and a darker outline when the watermark must remain readable over mixed image content.
+If the watermark can contain user-supplied text, set `WrappingLength` and use alignment rather than assuming a fixed string width.

 For repeated export workflows, create the font and text options once per image size, then draw inside the `Paint(...)` callback.
 Use wrapping when the watermark can contain user or tenant names that may be longer than expected.